WxTu/DFFNet/README.md

 All rights reserved.
 Licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 The code is released for academic research use only.
-For commercial use, please contact [twx@hnu.edu.cn].
+For commercial use, please contact [wenxuantu@163.com].

 ## Installation